-- 1. Plug a USB memory stick into the USB host connection.
+- 1. Plug a USB memory stick into one of the USB host connections.
 The file size may be as large as 2 MB. - 2.
-Press Enter when the log file of interest is highlighted to start downloading. - 3.
+Press Enter when 'Copy User Log' is highlighted to start downloading. - 3.
 When the Copy Status becomes 'File Copied', you may press Exit to return to the Main Menu and remove the USB disk.